chris-townsend/PP4-Kitchen_Tales/README.md

 ## User Experience (UX)

-The website is targetted towards users who enjoy their food and would like to share their recipes with others.
-Features are designed to be intuitive so that a wide age demographic can use the site.
-Food is loved by most and Kitchen Tales is designed to be a place to bring food and people together.
+The target audience for Kitchen Tales would likely be individuals who are interested in cooking and looking for new recipe ideas or inspiration.
+This can include home cooks, food enthusiasts, and those who enjoy experimenting with different ingredients and flavors.
+As food is loved by most, Kitchen Tales is designed to be a place to bring food and people together.
+Features are designed to be intuitive so that a wide age demographic can easily use the site.

 <br>

 ### Epics